aaqfal/FreeRTOS-Shared-Resources/README.md

 # Access Contention Problems When Using Shared Resource in a Multitasking System
-This project is an implementation of a system based on STM32 that abalyze contetion problems when tasks accessing shared resource function in a multitasking system.
+This project is an implementation of a system based on STM32 that analyze contetion problems when tasks accessing shared resource function in a multitasking system.

 ## Description
+This project provides a practical example to understanding about how contention can occure and why it can be a problem.
+There are two tasks that access the AccessSharedData function.
+One of the tasks has a higher priority.
+When

 ## Task Overflow
 1. **Initialization**